Create a Complex Reactor Script

 Item Sold to Consumer (4/4)

-Finally, the last action type handler file in this scenarios will be ./actions/sold.js
+Finally, the last action type handler file in this scenarios is ./actions/sold.js

-, and will handle all actions of type _sold
+, which handles all actions of type _sold

 .
-These will contain data about the sale (such as discount codes applied, location, special offers, user information, etc.) in the action customFields
+These actions contain data about the sale (such as discount codes applied, location, special offers, user information, and so on) in the action customFields

 .
-We want to store this information the Thng, and at the same time remove the now-redundant supply chain data.
+We want to store this information the Thng, and simultaneously remove the now-redundant supply chain data.

-This is quite simple to do, and the implementation is as follows:
+This is simple to do, and the implementation is as follows:

 module.exports = async (action) => {